JGarnica22/PSlab/Single_cell_RNAseq_SMARTseq2/README.md

 }
 ````

-Moreover, at this point you must add also the data the **TCR clonotype information** obtained from `TraCer`.
+Moreover, at this point you must add also the **TCR clonotype information** obtained from `TraCer`.
 In this case we recommend using `merge`.
-With this you will be able to visualize how clonotype align with the clusters and sample types or conditions.
+With this you will be able to visualize how the clonotypes distribute within the clusters and sample types or conditions.

 ````
 # import TraCer data